deepak04iiitn/Xeno-FDE/README.md

 2. **Rate Limiting**: No Shopify API rate limiting implemented.
 May need throttling for high-volume stores.

-3. **Webhook Security**: HMAC verification placeholder exists but needs proper secret configuration.
+3. **Webhook Security**: ✅ HMAC verification implemented using `SHOPIFY_CLIENT_SECRET`.
+Ensure your `.env` file contains the correct API Secret Key from your Shopify app.

 4. **Data Retention**: No automatic cleanup of old data.